 There’s nothing quite like the slow warm-up from the inside out when eating a delicious and hearty fall soup.
 I love soups because they’re a great way to pack a lot of healthy nutrition into a single dish and they’re satisfying.
 Not to mention they make your house smell amazing while you’re cooking.

 Fall Soup # 1: Sweet Potato and Lentil

-Why I like it: Sweet potatoes are on my list of healthy low-glycemic carbs, which are a key part of the Pan Asian Modified Mediterranean (PAMM ) diet.
+Why I like it: Sweet potatoes are on my list of healthy low-glycemic carbs, which are a key part of my PAMM (Pan Asian Modified Mediterranean) diet.
 They have a higher fiber content than white potatoes, which slows their breakdown in the body and helps feed gut bacteria and promote good regularity.
-Lentils are a great source of fiber, too, plus they’ll give you a bit of protein.
-Finally, this winter soup gets a hit of flavor from curry powder and cilantro.
+Lentils are a great source of nutrients and fiber, too, plus they’ll give you protein.
+Finally, this fall soup gets a hit of flavor from curry powder and cilantro.
 Curry powder is a mix of spices that typically includes turmeric, which is anti-inflammatory.
 Cilantro helps support the body’s ability to detoxify itself.